Where are meetings held?

-It helps to be a fan of audiobooks.
+It helps to be a fan of audiobooks, podcasts, or the radio.
 Listening is a muscle like any other.
 It gets easier the more you do it.
-Listening, or in our case, following along, requires uninterrupted laser focus.
+Listening, or in our case, following along, requires undistracted laser focus.
+Which is good thing.

-Because feedback is delivered on the spot, it is based on initial reaction–as a reader would experience the piece and we try to avoid re-reading, second guessing ourselves, and talking ourselves out of initial confusions.
+Because feedback is delivered on the spot, it is based on initial reaction.
+We try to avoid re-reading, second guessing ourselves, and talking ourselves out of initial confusions.
 Which is a good thing.

 Spoken-aloud critique is fast-paced.
-To respond with valuable feedback requires a rock solid foundation in the principles of strong fiction.
-Not just knowing them on an intellectual level, but having internalized them, having them be second nature.
-For inexperienced writers who don’t realize fiction has principles and techniques, this is particularly challenging and they have to work hard on their own to get up to speed.
+To respond with valuable feedback requires a rock solid foundation in the principles of strong fiction, not just knowing the principles on an intellectual level, but having internalized them, having them be second nature.
+For inexperienced writers who don’t realize fiction has principles and techniques, this is particularly challenging and they’ll need to work hard on their own to get up to speed.
 Yes, shy people may feel at a disadvantage.
 (Sorry, we might not be the group for you, but give it a chance.)

 This group operates at an advanced level, but it has members with a range of writing experience.
-Quite a few members have MFAs or are graduates of Odyssey Writing Workshop or Viable Paradise, and/or are published, but not all.
+Quite a few members have MFAs or are graduates of Odyssey Writing Workshop, Clarion West, or Viable Paradise, and/or are published, but not all.
 Quite a few members come to us with no prior critiquing experience.
-We’ve found that comments written in private, especially by inexperienced members can be problematic, unhelpful, and occasionally even casually hurtful.
-The group leader is a writer like everyone else.
+No matter the experience level, comments written in private can be problematic, unhelpful, and occasionally even casually hurtful.
+The group leader is not paid to be a teacher.
 She keeps the group functioning but has neither the time nor the energy to monitor comments written privately on manuscripts.
-When comments are spoken aloud, the entire group monitors and moderates the tone and content of feedback.
+When comments are spoken aloud, the entire group collaboratively monitors and moderates the tone and content of feedback.

-Why aren’t pieces submitted ahead of time so people can critique at home beforehand?
+Why aren’t pieces submitted ahead of time so people can write up critiques at home?

-Reading a piece and writing up comments is a time-honored and invaluable critique method.
-It’s also demanding, time-consuming, inefficient, and centered on the individual critiquer’s interpretation and analysis.
+Reading a piece and writing comments is a time-honored and invaluable critique practice.
+It’s also demanding, time-consuming, inefficient, and focused on the critiquer.

 Written critiques generate an enormous amount of feedback, much of it very similar.
-Critiquers often spend a lot of time describing the same flaws as other critiquers and that’s valuable when it’s an assigned aspect of a course/workshop with the aim of sharpening students’ critiquing.
-Our approach is less labor-intensive and more efficient: one critiquer brings up a flaw, other critiquers might cite other examples of it, notice other aspects to it, relate it to other elements, or suggest ways to eliminate it.
+When critiques are written, critiquers often spend a lot of time describing the same flaws as other critiquers and that’s valuable when it’s an assigned aspect of a course/workshop with the aim of sharpening students’ critiquing.
+Our approach is less labor-intensive and more efficient: one critiquer brings up a flaw, other critiquers might cite other examples of it, notice other aspects to it, relate it to other elements, or suggest ways to mitigate it.

-Written critiques are a form of homework in several ways, and although it is valuable, writing-related homework, it does take time away from producing new writing, sometimes to the extent that no new writing is produced.
+Written critiques are a form of homework and although it’s valuable homework, it also takes time away from producing new writing, sometimes to the extent that no new writing is produced.
 Most of our members try to produce at least 2000 critique-ready words for the meeting every two weeks.
-The focus of this group is keeping writers productive, not about producing written critiques.
+The focus of this group is keeping writers producing their own fiction, not producing written critiques.

 Our discussion-oriented approach to feedback means that there is no homework.
 There are no deadlines for submissions that are missed or “turned in late.”
 Members either show up to the meeting with copies of a piece to be read or they wait until next meeting.
 There are no complaints about the manuscript arriving too late to be critiqued.
-There are no excuses for why critiques have not been done ahead of time.
+There are no excuses for why critiques have not been written ahead of time.
 The group leader does not have to censure or remind people.
-The only homework for this group is your own writing and your own study of craft.
+The only homework for this group is writing fiction and studying craft.

 Before submitting a revised manuscript to contests, publishers, or agents, many group members supplement our read-aloud approach by soliciting volunteers to read and critique at home in writing over email outside of the meetings.